i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

-Importing a your Race into RotorHazard
+Importing a Event into RotorHazard
 ==========================================

 All instructions under this section will be performed under the ``Format`` tab